NREL/battery_capacity_from_eis/README.md

 ## Citation

-Gasper P, Schiek A, Smith K, Shimonishi Y, and Yoshida S. (2022). _Submitted for publication._
+Gasper P, Schiek A, Smith K, Shimonishi Y, and Yoshida S. (2022). _In press._